Adelic C*-correspondences and parabolic induction: -correspondences for adelic parabolic induction

 \section{$C^*$-correspondences for adelic parabolic induction}

-A direct application of the results of Section \ref{main-resultscorr} is to the theory of parabolic induction.
-For real reductive groups, parabolic induction of representations was described in terms of a $C^*$-correspondence in the series of works \cite{Clare-13,CCH-16,CCH-18}.
-We will now extend this construction to the reductive groups over non-archimedean local fields of characteristic $0$ and glue the local $C^*$-correspondences together to a global parabolic induction module.
+A direct application of the results of Section \ref{main-resultscorr} is to the $C^*$-correspondence approach of Rieffel to induction of unitary representations.
+As a consequence, we will treat the theory of parabolic induction of representations which was studied via $C^*$-correspondence in the series of works \cite{Clare-13,CCH-16,CCH-18}.